qtumproject/qtum/doc/build-netbsd.md

 **Updated for NetBSD [10.0](https://netbsd.org/releases/formal-10/NetBSD-10.0.html)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on NetBSD.
+This guide describes how to build qtumd, command-line utilities, and GUI on NetBSD.

 ## Preparation